silviaegt/iLCM_notes/README.md

 a) after pre-processing with R
 b) Upload your two csv files to your Rstudio Environment
-c) then move them to ShinyApp -- TMCA -- Beip
+c) then move them to ShinyApp -- TMCA -- Beipieldaten
+d) Run your ILCM app
+e) Go to importer upload selected data to DB

 ### Metadata